mariocasciaro/npm-workspace/README.md

 ## npm compatibility

 `npm-workspace` should work with `npm` 1, 2 and 3.
-To support this `npm-workspace` plays a few tricks behind the scenes, including making temporary dummy packages for packages it will later link.

-The version of `npm` is checked at the start of an install.
-If it is not correctly detected, `npm` 2.x is assumed.
+To support this `npm-workspace` takes a conservative approach, with each dependency being added independently.

 The installation of Peer Dependencies depends partly on the `npm` version used, but linked peer dependencies should be correctly fulfilled.